Published at: 2025-10-30

 1.4.1 No Content

-Note: Enable “Allow editing configured node content” to display fields.
+• Must enable “Allow editing configured content” to display fields during approval.

-Note: Enable “Allow editing configured node content” to display the layout.
+• Requires “Allow editing configured content” to display.

 1.4.4 Other Notes

-• Date range fields are only configurable via process layouts.
+• Date range fields only configurable via process layouts.

 picture coming soon: